tophat-zz/ruby-llvm-script/README.md

 ## Introduction

 This project aims to make a simple clean interface on top of ruby-llvm to make it easier for one to write ruby-llvm programs and libraries.
+It is also very well documented, if I do say so myself.

 ruby-llvm-script has been tested on OS X 10.7 using the following Ruby interpreters: